palomachain/pigeon/README.md

 ### Open sparrow window and look at the logs to get the TX HASH which you can look on the explorer.

+## Feel free to add more jobs to the queue while Sparrows are running

 ## Can you run this on the mainnet?

 Yes!
 Generate yourself a new key (or use the one that you've generated for testing this on ropsten) and send some tokens to your newly created address.
 Change the rpc-url to point to the mainnet.